JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 ## 1. Introduction

-This project shows how **Data Group 1’s product** enables useful, leakage-safe modelling for the NRLW at the possession level.
-We focus on one practical question that analysts and coaches actually ask:
+This project examines how pre-set contextual factors influence attacking outcomes in the National Rugby League Women’s (NRLW).
+Specifically, we focus on the question:

 > **Research question:** Given what we know at the **start** of a set, what is the chance this possession will be a **far set**?

-A “far set” is a set whose largest forward gain meets or exceeds a fixed metre benchmark first measured in 2018.
-Keeping the benchmark fixed lets us compare seasons and teams on the same scale.
+A far set is defined as a possession where the maximum forward gain meets or exceeds a fixed distance benchmark first measured in the 2018 season.
+Keeping this benchmark fixed allows us to compare teams and seasons on a consistent scale, avoiding moving-goalpost effects as the league expands and evolves.
+This modelling task is directly grounded in how coaches and analysts review performance.
+By predicting far set likelihood using only information available before the set begins (season, starting field zone, half, team identity), we ensure a leakage-safe model that reflects real decision making conditions during games.
+Such a model provides context adjusted expectations for possession quality, helping answer practical questions such as:

+“Given we started this set in our own half, did we perform above or below expectation?”

+“Is our improvement over seasons genuine, or just driven by better field position?”

+“Are some teams consistently outperforming others in similar contexts?”

+Understanding this relationship is important because the NRLW has undergone rapid expansion since 2018, with tactical standards and playing styles evolving alongside structural changes.
+Traditional raw metrics (e.g., average metres per game) fail to account for differences in possession context, making fair comparisons difficult across teams, matches, and seasons.
+Our approach resolves this by producing context-adjusted far-set probabilities, enabling clearer performance benchmarking across eras.

+In summary, this project demonstrates how Data Group 1’s event-to-context product can support practical, interpretable, and evolution-aware performance modelling at the possession level in the NRLW.

 ---